jeanbaptistemora/fluidattacks-universe2/docs/src/docs/about/faq/speed.md

 which improves the remediation (repair) time for detected vulnerabilities.

-### How does a big project with many developers move rapidly with the Squad plan's manual reviews?
+## How can a project develop rapidly with the Squad plan's manual reviews?

 Standard Squad plan hacking
 covers `95%` of all business applications being developed,